The Eight Teams You Need to Include for a Successful FASB ASC 842 Project

 You should also consider an extended team that might also include the following:

-- Human Resources – Concerned about the impact on compensation agreements that are based upon financial metrics such as EBITDA or Return on Assets that are impacted significantly by the new standards.
+- Human Resources – Concerned about the impact on compensation agreements that are based upon financial metrics such as EBITDA or return on assets which are impacted significantly by the new standards.

 - Accounts Payable – Processes invoices and makes payments for equipment leases following specialized procedures.
 Important player to include for any business process redesign.